Peter Whitehead (racing driver): Post-war racing career

 During World War II, Whitehead was a pilot with the Royal Air Force, and he was back in competition as soon as racing was revived, taking his trusty ERA to second place in the British Empire Trophy, held at the Douglas Circuit on the Isle of Man in the summer of 1947.
 He also raced in the Lausanne Grand Prix, finishing sixth.

-In 1948, he survived a plane crash at Croydon Aerodrome, when he was on his way to Milano, to arrange the purchase a Ferrari 125.
+In 1948, Whitehead survived a plane crash at Croydon Aerodrome, when he was on his way to Milano, to arrange the purchase a Ferrari 125.
 The accident left him badly hurt and out of racing for a year.

 Grand Prix racer

-Peter Whitehead and his good friend and co driver Dudley Folland are notable as being the first people to whom Enzo Ferrari ever sold a Formula One car: a Ferrari 125 in 1949.
-Dudley Folland had the car painted green, with a red Welsh Dragon painted on the bonnet, being a proud Welshman.
+Whitehead and his close friend and co driver Dudley Folland were the first people to whom Enzo Ferrari ever sold a Formula One car: a Ferrari 125 in 1949.
+Dudley Folland had the car painted green, with a red Welsh Dragon painted on the bonnet, a reference to his Welsh roots.

-Peter won the Velká cena Československa.
+Whitehead won the Velká cena Československa.
 In doing so, he became the first Englishman to win a major international motor race outside of the United Kingdom since Richard Seaman.
 The following season, Whitehead made his debut in the Drivers' World Championship at Monaco, but did not start.
 His next outing in the championship came in the Grand Prix l’A.C.F., where he came close to winning but was slowed with a gearbox problem which he dropped to third.
 That was to be his only podium finished in 11 championship starts between 1950 and 1954.

-During 1950 season, he won two minor Formula One races, the Jersey Road Race and the Ulster Trophy, but the biggest career victory came in Sports Cars.
+During 1950 season, Whitehead won two minor Formula One races, the Jersey Road Race and the Ulster Trophy, but the biggest career victory came in Sports Cars.
 He continued to race and win in Formula Two across Europe.
 Later, he added victories in the 1954 Lady Wigram Trophy, in New Zealand, and repeated the feat in 1956 and 1957.
 He also won the 1956 Rand Grand Prix.
 All four of those victories, he was driving a Ferrari.